 The recent crisis in Venezuela has led over 6 million people to leave the country including many individuals living with HIV in need of life-saving antiretroviral treatment.
 Reports indicate that Venezuelan migrants living with HIV are arriving to their host countries in poor health, and migrants not living with HIV lack access to prevention and testing services needed to ensure they remain HIV negative.
 Public health experts warn that this situation has the potential to undo significant progress toward epidemic control that has been made in the region.

 Peru is host to approximately one million Venezuelan migrants, the large majority of whom reside in Lima.
-ICAP is working with AID for AIDS (AFA), the Centers for Disease Control and Prevention (CDC), and the Ministry of Health to ensure Venezuelan migrants living in Lima have access to the full spectrum of HIV prevention, care, and treatment services.
+ICAP is working with the Centers for Disease Control and Prevention (CDC) and the Ministry of Health to address the challenges faced by Venezuelan migrant populations in accessing HIV prevention, testing, and treatment services by procuring relevant supplies, providing technical assistance on the updating of national guidelines to transition optimized antiretroviral therapy regimens, and supporting remote trainings to health care workers, community workers, and volunteers.

 ICAP in Peru